YuchuanTian/RethinkTinyLM/README.md

 ## Inference

-Convert the model weight to HuggingFace format using the script `tools/transformers/convert2hf.py`.
+Convert the model weight to Hugging Face format using the script `tools/transformers/convert2hf.py`.

 ```shell
 python tools/transformers/convert2hf.py --src_folder origin_ckpt/ --tgt_folder hf_ckpt/ --tokenizer tokenizer_path/
 ```

-Then the model can be inferred with HuggingFace.
+Then the model can be inferred with Hugging Face.

 ## Acknowledgements